NamitaJamwal/Getting-and-Cleaning-Data/README.md

 According to the assignment only the features that contain mean and standard deviation are in scope.
 Read the file features.txt into a global data frame called "features" using read.csv().
 Perform a regex search for strings containing "-mean" or "-std" on the features list and store the result in a global vector called cols.in.scope
-Thus the features in scope are given and the resulting vector can now be used to reduce DF "feature" Now to be able to reduce the DF "Data" add the columns ID for variable "Activity" and "Subject" to the vector col.in.scope because they need to be kept for later aggregation.
+Thus the features in scope are given and the resulting vector can be used to reduce DF "feature" To be able to reduce the DF "Data" add the columns ID for variable "activity" and "subject" to the vector col.in.scope because they need to be kept for later aggregation.
 Once that's done the col.in.scope vector can be used to remove the obsolete columns out of the input data frame. return result